Onion skinning

-Onion skinning, in 2D computer graphics, is a technique used in creating animated cartoons and editing movies to see several frames at once.
-This way, the animator or editor can make decisions on how to create or change an image based on the previous image in the sequence.
+Onion skinning is an animation technique that allows an artist or editor to view multiple frames at once.
+Originally used in traditional hand-drawn animation with translucent paper to compare adjacent drawings, it was later adopted in 2D computer animation software to help animators create smooth and consistent motion across frames.

+History

-In traditional animation, the individual frames of a movie were initially drawn on thin onionskin paper over a light source.
+In traditional animation, the individual frames of a film were initially drawn on thin onionskin paper over a light source.
 The animators (mostly inbetweeners) would put the previous and next drawings exactly beneath the working drawing, so that they could draw the 'in between' to give a smooth motion.

-In computer software, this effect is achieved by making frames translucent and projecting them on top of each other.
+In modern computer software, this effect is achieved by making frames translucent and projecting them on top of each other.

+Other uses

-This effect can also be used to create motion blurs, as seen in The Matrix when characters dodge bullets.
+This effect can also be used to create motion blur, as seen in The Matrix when characters dodge bullets.